lorenwest/node-red-contrib-state/README.md

 ## Getting State

-Once state is set and persisted using the _Setting State_ section above, the new state is made available with the getState node and in the global state context as described below.
+Once state is set and persisted using the _Setting State_ section above, the new state is made available with the getState node and in the global state context.

 ### The getState Node